 We measured the HDR peak after calibration, using the 'Custom' Picture Mode, with Brightness set to max.

 As is expected of most VA panels, the Gigabyte G27QC has sub-par horizontal viewing angles.
 Images look inaccurate from the sides, making it less ideal for sharing content or playing co-op games.
-If you prefer something with an IPS panel and wide viewing angles, then check out the Gigabyte G27Q.
+If you prefer something with similar performance overall but better viewing angles, check out the Dell S2722DGM instead.

 The Gigabyte G27QC has poor vertical viewing angles.
 This makes images look washed out if you have the monitor set above eye level.